8th Fighter Squadron: World War II

 The 8th participated in the Allied offensive that pushed the Japanese back along the Kokoda Track, took part in the Battle of the Bismarck Sea in March 1943, fought for control of the approaches to Huon Gulf, and supported ground forces during the campaign in which the Allies eventually recovered New Guinea.
 It covered the landings on Noemfoor and had a part in. the conquest of Biak.

-It was during this time that the 8th acquired their name, "The Black Sheep" Squadron.
+During this time, the 8th acquired a new nickname.
 While the 7th and 9th Fighter Squadrons received new aircraft, the 8th received the older aircraft being replaced by the other squadrons.
-Unhappy with being last on the supply line and not liking the unlucky "Eightballs" name caused the pilots to begin calling the 8th "The Black Sheep" Squadron.
+Unhappy with being last on the supply line and not liking the unlucky "Eightballs” name, the pilots began calling their unit "The Black Sheep" Squadron.
 The name stuck and a Disney artist designed the distinctive logo.

 After having used Lockheed P-38 Lightnings, Curtiss P-40 Warhawks and Republic P-47 Thunderbolts, the 8th was equipped completely in September 1944 with P-38's, which were used to fly long-range escort and attack missions to Mindanao, Halmahera, Seram, and Borneo.
 The unit arrived in the Philippines in October 1944, shortly after the assault landings on Leyte and engaged enemy fighters, attacked shipping in Ormoc Bay, supported ground forces, and covered the Allied invasion of Luzon.